We are offering an amazing 20% discount on all sessions during July & August. Try our taster sessions, learn to climb or parent supervision sessions.

 A visual explosion of vertical walls, slabs, overhangs, soaring curved and stepped aretes, a flared chimney, bomb bay corners and flying grooves await; all subtly and aesthetically merged to create an indoor climbers paradise.

-Over 90 climbing routes including bouldering and training wall.
+31 roped climbing lines including bouldering and training wall

-In addition to offering over 90 different climbing routes of varying grades, the Climbing Centre also boasts a challenging bouldering wall with over 40 set problems and training circuits.
+In addition to offering climbing routes of varying grades, the Climbing Centre also boasts a challenging bouldering wall with a verity of problems and training circuits.
 A unique feature of the bouldering wall is a massive suspended horizontal overhang which allows climbers to boulder upside down.

 A dedicated training zone has campus rungs, circuits, hemispheres, beastmaker’s and other training aids to help climbers strengthen forearms, shoulders and fingers, all essential for good climbing.